-On January 20, 2023, we announced a 15-year exclusive bancassurance partnership in Hong Kong with Dah Sing Bank ("Dah Sing").
-Under this partnership, Sun Life will be the exclusive provider of life insurance solutions to Dah Sing's 570,000 retail banking customers, helping to fulfill their savings and protection needs at different life stages.
-Following the completion of regulatory processes and approvals, distribution of Sun Life products is anticipated to start in July 2023.
-For additional information, refer to Note 28 of our 2022 Consolidated Financial Statements.
+Effective July 1, 2023, we commenced a 15-year exclusive bancassurance partnership in Hong Kong with Dah Sing Bank ("Dah Sing").
+Under this partnership, Sun Life is the exclusive provider of life insurance solutions to Dah Sing's retail banking customers, helping to fulfill their savings and protection needs at different life stages.
+For additional information, refer to Note 3 of our 2023 Consolidated Financial Statements.